Coronavirus in Colombia: We look at current Coronavirus statistics in Colombia and the measures taken by Colombia to minimize the threat of COVID-19.

-Editors note, there is a nationwide quarantine in Colombia that began on March 24.
-Colombia’s initial nationwide quarantine was originally ending on April 13 but it has been extended eight times to September 1:
+There was a nationwide quarantine in Colombia that began on March 24.
+Colombia’s initial nationwide quarantine was originally ending on April 13 but it has been extended eight times but ended on September 1:

 - On April 6, was extended to April 26